For more than 50 years, video games have evolved beyond the scope of our imagination.

 Over the next two years TESS will be busy surveying two-hundred-thousand bright nearby stars, measuring and recording their brightness every two minutes.
-With the help of volunteers, Planet Hunters hope to uncover lots of interesting planetary systems to explore the formation and evolution of new worlds.
-To date, Planet Hunters volunteers found over 100 new planetary systems in data from TESS's predecessor, Kepler, and they expect to find even more with the TESS data.
+With the help of volunteers, Planet Hunters hope to uncover lots of interesting planetary systems to explore and study the formation and evolution of new worlds.
+To date, Planet Hunters' volunteers found over 100 new planetary systems in data from TESS's predecessor, Kepler, and they expect to find even more with the TESS data.

-Bravemind by Dr Rizzo and Institute of Creative Technologies (2005)
+Bravemind by Dr. Rizzo and Institute of Creative Technologies (2005)

 Application: Clinical Exposure Therapy

-As a Dr. Rizzo described, “Exposure therapy is an ideal match with VR.
+As Dr. Rizzo described, “Exposure therapy is an ideal match with VR.
 You can place people in provocative environments and systematically control the stimulus presentation.
 In some sense, it’s the perfect application because we can take evidence-based treatments and use it as a tool to amplify the effect of the treatment.”